-Millions of Single Seniors Face Unfair Tax Burdens
+Millions of Single (Solo) Seniors Face Unfair Tax Burdens

 “BPW Canada has a long history of advocating for women’s economic, social, and political rights.
 Tax inequities for single seniors are a pressing concern, disproportionately affecting women due to their greater numbers, income disparities, caregiving responsibilities, and longer life expectancy.”